 What Are the Risk Factors and Can I Prevent Them?

 The good news is that harmful blood clots are highly preventable occurrences by disengaging from the hazardous activities that can instigate them.
 Some risk factors that are preventable by changes in lifestyle and behavior are:

 · Hormone altering medications such as birth control

 Losing unhealthy weight, quitting smoking, and making an effort to be more active regularly can benefit a healthier life and reduce the risk of clots.
 If you have a job that requires constant sitting or frequent, consciously make an effort to stand and move your body.
 You can also wear compression socks while on long flights to avoid deep vein thrombosis.

 Clots can, unfortunately, trigger as a result of accidents or other unavoidable factors.
 These include physical injury, autoimmune disorders, family history, inflammatory diseases, age, and recent surgery.
 It is essential to consult a physician if you fall under any of these potential risk factors.
 A doctor may prescribe blood-thinning medication or surgery for more severe cases as a means to treat blood clots.

 The best approach to handling these occurrences is by taking preventative action.
 Making healthier lifestyle choices will go a long way to mitigate the risk of life-threatening clots.
 Expert physicians like Dr. Scott Hollander and those at Pulse Vascular are here to provide consultation and treatment for clot-related illnesses and diseases such as Venous Disease and Peripheral Arterial Disease.

-If you require medical consultation or treatment in the Vineland or Freehold, NJ areas, contact Dr. Holland today to discuss your options.
+If you require medical consultation or treatment in the Vineland, NJ area, contact Dr. Holland today to discuss your options.
 As always, dial 9-1-1 for serious medical emergencies.